ramenguy99/xpg/ROADMAP.md

             - Remove deprecated stuff (breaks parsing)
             - Remove usage of imgui macors (also breaksparsing)
     - [ ] See if there is a way to fix direct _pyxpg.imgui imports to use pyxpg.imgui instead, same for _pyxpg.DescriptorSet in imgui
+    - [ ] Window callbacks with values from GLFW that we do not directly expose as python enums fail with std::runtime_error Bad Cast from nanobind trying to cast when converting arguments.
+We should either catch and handle this or make sure to expose all the options.
+          Currently known potential issueare MouseButton and maybe some missing Key, Modifier, Action?

 ## Future